 Below is an index of selected organizations and online mentoring/teletutoring projects and materials, as well as general mentoring resources, that we feel could be helpful to an organization exploring the idea of online mentoring or teletutoring.

 "The International Telementor Program (ITP) facilitates electronic mentoring relationships between professional adults and students worldwide, and is recognized as the leader in the field of academic based mentoring.
 Since 1995 over 15,000 students throughout nine countries have received support, encouragement, and professional guidance.
 ITP serves students in K-12 and home school environments as well as college and university settings."
+(STEM)

 An ongoing online forum for and about writing tutoring, produced by Salt Lake City Community College.
 Primarily conducted in real time "chat" programs.
 Includes transcripts of previous online gatherings, links to Web resources and online discussion groups about writing tutoring and writing centers in general, and links to other means to contact writing center people and tutors.

 Offers practical information that employers, college students, senior citizens, community-based organizations, & others can use to create & run mentoring programs.
 The guide supports 3 Department initiatives: "America Counts", which aims to help all students master the fundamentals of algebra & geometry by the 8th grade; "GEAR UP", which is designed to encourage more young people to have high expectations, stay in school, study hard, & go to college; and "Think College", which provides information on educational opportunities beyond high school for learners of all ages.